midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/ronald-reagan.md

 ## Ronald Reagan

-Reagan revived confidence in free enterprise, cutting taxes, deregulating, and confronting Soviet tyranny.
-His reforms spurred growth while provoking debates over deficits and the scope of government.
+Reagan slashed taxes, deregulated, and toppled Soviet tyranny, igniting growth and confidence in free enterprise.
+His revival is being undone by the same infiltrators who turned HR departments into reeducation camps.